 &lt;sup>5 These averages are calculated using the date that payments were issued to clients.
-Where payment rates have increased, payment values are based on the financial year the application was received rather than the financial year the payment was issued.
-Average payments values based on the date of application can be found in Table 5b.
+Where payment rates have

-Chart 2: Funeral Support Payment payments issued by recipient
+Chart 2: Funeral Support Payment payments issued by recipient (July 2023 to September 2024) - see the corresponding Excel Tables for an all-time version.